OMX

 How OMX uses it

-• Instruction templates — Each hook carries a configurable instruction string rendered at fire time.
-The instruction is the message body delivered to the gateway.
+• Instruction templates — Each hook carries an instruction string that is rendered when the hook fires and becomes the message body delivered to the gateway.

 • Gateway routing — Each hook references a named gateway (local, remote, etc.) defined once in the gateways block.
-HTTP gateways use bearer-token auth; command gateways interpolate the instruction into a shell command.
+Multiple hooks can share the same gateway definition.

 • Precedence — When both notifications.openclaw and generic aliases (custom_webhook_command, custom_cli_command) are present, notifications.openclaw wins and OMX emits a warning.